benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 6. Describe your changes in the commit message
 7. Name your branch
 8. Click "Propose changes" to open a pull request
-9. Describe your changes in the pull request, ideally referencing the issue you're solving (e.g., `Closes #123`)
+9. Describe your changes in the pull request, ideally referencing the issue you're solving (for example, `Closes #123`)
 10. Your colleagues review your pull request and either approve them or suggest changes
 11. Once approved and checks pass, your pull request is "merged" and your changes are now "live" on the main branch
 12. Celebrate your first contribution to GitHub!